KenT2/pipresents-gtk/README.md

 Pi Presents GTK requires Raspberry Pi OS Bookworm so first install the operating system on a new SD card and then follow the instructions above for a new install of Pi Presents GTK.

-Now modify the following directories:
+Now modify the following:

-## pipresents/pp_config
+## .cfg files in pipresents/pp_config

 Do not copy across pp_audio.cfg, pp_display.cfg, or pp_editor.cfg